 First, consider how much you should pull from your nest egg each year.
 For example, if you have a standard allocation of 50 percent stock and 50 percent fixed income and cash, taking a 3 to 4 percent distribution should preserve your principal and potentially allow it to grow.

 Where people generally run into trouble is when they diverge from their distribution schedule.
 They dip into their principal one too many times – for good reasons like home repairs, new vehicles, grandkids’ tuition or loans to family – and they don’t pay attention to how often they do it or how much they spend.
+If you really want your money to last, you should consider to read this article about why is budgeting important.
+It helped people to budget what is necessary to spend your money on like home repairs and bills, and not to spend it on stupid things.

 How you allocate your nest egg is also important.
 You could use a low-risk savings account or CD, but current interest rates mean inflation might erode your principal’s purchasing power.
 Modest exposure to stock can help cover inflation risk, and your investment risk tolerance will determine how much exposure to take on.
 If most of your retirement income comes from Social Security or a pension, and you aren’t touching your nest egg, you can likely afford higher stock exposure.